Kansas Roads Scholar Program for Counties & Cities

 A Training and Recognition Program

 Anyone can benefit from professional and job skills development, and so do their employers.
-The Kansas Roads Scholar Program, for employees of public works agencies in local governments, is designed to do just that.
+The Kansas Roads Scholar Program, for employees of public works agencies in local governments.
 The program enhances skills and knowledge of equipment operators as well as those who supervise others, or aspire to management in public works operations.

 Training is provided by Kansas Local Technical Assistance Program (LTAP) and the Kansas Association of Counties (KAC).
 The Roads Scholar Program meets requirements for both county and city public works departments.

 If paying by credit card, or e-check:

 If paying by check and mailing your application, print out one of the following application forms and enclose the application fee.
 Mail applications as directed.

 The Roads Scholar Program is monitored by the Kansas Local Technical Assistance Program.
 Please contact Kansas LTAP at email@example.com with any questions about enrolling or your status in the program.

 A one-time non-refundable application fee of $35 is required for each program level.
 The fee provides funds to monitor the progress of each individual involved in each program.

 The Safety Star Program is a subset of the Kansas Roads Scholar curriculum designed to enhance student's knowledge of safety related basics.
 This program is intended for City Street Superintendents and County Road Supervisors but is open to any public works individuals interested in safety.
 The program is free but we do ask that interested parties register for attendance tracking purposes.